Demonstration Experiments: Setup and Notation

 When $u = (0,\ldots,0)$, we simply write $\mathcal{H}_0$ or $\mathcal{H}_1$. \end{definition}

-Finally, we state two assumptions which will be maintained throughout the paper. \Cref{assn:sample-once} concerns the sampling strategy, while \cref{assn:sub-g} concerns the distribution of rewards. \begin{assumption} The sampling strategy selects each arm twice at the outset, i.e.,~$N_g(2k) = 2$ for all arms $1 \le g \le k$. \end{assumption} \begin{assumption} Each arm's distribution is sub-Gaussian with parameter $\nu \sigma_g$: for some $\nu > 0$, all $1 \le g \le k$, and all $s \in \mathbb{R}$, $\log\mathbb{E}\exp\{s(X_g(1)- \mu_g)\} \le s^2\nu^2\sigma^2_g/2$. \end{assumption} Note that Assumption \ref{assn:sub-g} is satisfied if (i) outcomes under each arm are bounded with variance bounded away from zero, or (ii) if they are normally distributed.
+Finally, we state two assumptions which will be maintained throughout the paper. \Cref{assn:sample-once} concerns the sampling strategy, while \Cref{assn:sub-g} concerns the distribution of rewards. \begin{assumption} The sampling strategy selects each arm twice at the outset, i.e.,~$N_g(2k) = 2$ for all arms $1 \le g \le k$. \end{assumption} This ensures that the arm-wise sample mean and variance is well defined. \begin{assumption} Each arm's distribution is sub-Gaussian with parameter $\nu \sigma_g$: for some $\nu \ge 1$, all $1 \le g \le k$, and all $s \in \mathbb{R}$, $\log\mathbb{E}\exp\{s(X_g(1)- \mu_g)\} \le s^2\nu^2\sigma^2_g/2$. \end{assumption} Note that Assumption \ref{assn:sub-g} is satisfied if (i) outcomes under each arm are bounded with variance bounded away from zero, or (ii) if they are normally distributed.
+Without loss of generality, we take $\nu \ge 1$; $\nu$ appears in our bounds via a multiplicative constant, with polynomial dependence.